MultiSafepay/docs/content/my-account/ibans.md

 You can still perform most business operations with masked IBANs, e.g. processing refunds.

-# How to unmask ibans
+# How to unmask IBANs

 To unmask IBANs for a specific site, follow these steps: